-- ♦ If a student needs to leave school before the end of the school day, they must bring a note to the FRONT OFFICE prior to the 8:53 warning bell. - ◆ The student will then be given a slip which must be signed by the Head Teacher Administration Mrs J Buckler. - ♦ At the time of departure, the student must report to the front office to collect their School Leave Pass before leaving the school grounds.
+- If a student needs to leave school before the end of the school day, they must bring a note to the FRONT OFFICE BEFORE SCHOOL. - The student will then be given a slip which must be signed by the Head Teacher Administration - Mrs J Buckler.

+- At the time of departure, the student must report to the front office to collect their School Leave Pass before leaving the school grounds. - Students needing to leave school early should only do so if they are attending a specialist medical appointment.